chartanon/moechart/README.md

 -   Add a VN counter somewhere to show how many VNs fit under the current set of filters
 -   Automatically sort all VNs by GenreFocus so chartanon doesn't have to manually place each new VN in the correct area
+-   Colourize moenukige in the faq to have the white text-shadow

 ## Working Area